thekorko/TheQuartex/README.md

 # quartex
 English

-Quartex.net Wordpress theme private files and folders
+Quartex.net Wordpress theme files and folders

-Don't distribute the files from this repo, they might contain sensible data, or stuff.

 There are 4 folders on this repository:

-  -QuartexBase is the basic template

-      Things:

-          -Absolute minimum shape and functionality

-          -Base template intended for release free

-          -Supports 2 widgets

-          -Some basic stuff

-  -wpQuartex is a stripped down version of wpQuartexPro

-      Things:

-          -If for example the pro version has 6 widgets this one has 3

-          -Same with functionality like emojis or stupid stuff

-          -etc

-          -etc

-  -TheQuartex is the Quartex.net template
+  -TheQuartex is the Quartex.net template, released to the public

-    The focus right now is to make this real
+    The focus right now is to make functional plug n play

       Things: